 A cartridge filter is also easy to clean; you just pull out the cartridges, clean them, and replace them.
 But there are a few steps to follow to make sure it’s done right.

 - Turn off your pool pump at the breaker.

-- Remove air from the system by slowly opening the air-relief valve (usually located on top of the filter) to remove any excess air from the system.
+- When the pump is off, remove air from the system by slowly opening the air-relief valve (usually located on top of the filter) to remove any excess air from the system.